cucumber/action-publish-subrepo/README.md

 ## Inputs

 * `working-directory` - subfolder path within your repo that you want to mirror
+* `github-token` - a [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with sufficient privileges to push to the subrepo

 ## Example